anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 ## Team Rosters; Players and Eligibility

 ### Roster Deadline; Roster Size
 Prior to June 1, each team has an “open roster.”
 League teams must submit a roster of their players to the President no later than June 1 of each year.
 Any team that does not submit its roster to the President by June 1 as required by this [Roster Deadline; Roster Size](#roster-deadline-roster-size) and in accordance with the information requirements in [Roster Information Requirements](#roster-information-requirements) shall be deemed not in good standing.
 Consequences of not being in good standing are defined in [Classification; Standing](#classification-standing) of the Constitution.
 This submitted roster plus any and all legal roster transactions per [Roster Transactions](#roster-transactions), shall be considered official.
-Players not on a team’s official roster are ineligible for play, except where specifically noted in this [Teams And Managers](#teams-and-managers).
+Players not on a team’s official roster are ineligible for play, except where specifically noted in this [Teams And Managers](#teams-and-Managers).
-Each team’s roster must contain a minimum of sixteen (16) players and shall not exceed twenty-six (26) players, in each case, excluding non-playing managers and coaches.
+Each team’s roster must contain a minimum of sixteen (16) players and shall not exceed twenty-six (26) players, in each case, excluding non-playing Managers and coaches.

 ### Roster Information Requirements
 A team’s rosters as submitted to the President on or before June 1 shall contain the following information for each rostered player: name, age, bats/throws, position(s),uniform number, and face photo.
 Rosters shall be submitted in Excel or via Google sheets (or similar editable spreadsheet.)